-WASHINGTON, Oct.
-9, 2016 – Kraft Heinz Company, a Fullerton, Calif. establishment, is recalling approximately 959 pounds of ready-to-eat “Lunchables Ham and American Cracker Stackers” packaged lunch products due to misbranding and undeclared allergens, the U.S. Department of Agriculture’s Food Safety and Inspection Service (FSIS) announced today.
-The product contains wheat and soy, known allergens, which are not declared on the product label.
+WASHINGTON, Aug.
+15, 2017 – Missa Bay, LLC, a Swedesboro, N.J. establishment, is recalling approximately 1,719 pounds of chicken caesar salad products due to misbranding and an undeclared allergen, the U.S. Department of Agriculture’s Food Safety and Inspection Service (FSIS) announced today.
+The product contains wheat, a known allergen, which is not declared on the product label.

-The products subject to recall bear establishment number “EST. 537K” inside the USDA mark of inspection.
-These items were shipped to retail locations in Connecticut, Maine, Massachusetts, New Hampshire, New York, Rhode Island and Vermont.
+The products subject to recall bear establishment number “P18502B” on the front of the product label.
+These items were shipped to Cumberland Farms retail locations in Connecticut, Maine, Massachusetts, New Hampshire, New York, Rhode Island and Vermont.